-Flying shark with frikin' laser strapped to its head.
-I didn't design the flying shark but I did figure out how to lighten it enough to add a laser to it.
+Radio control flying shark with a frikin' laser strapped to its head.
+I redesigned a flying shark to lighten it enough to add a laser to it.
 Mwuhaha!

 This water resistant MP3 player case was made from an old Sport Walkman.
 I removed the guts and added an earphone plug inside so you can connect to any mp3 player that fits.
 It uses the water resistant headphones that came with the Walkman.
 You don't have access to buttons but press play with a long playlist before you go into the water and you won't need them.
 The iPod shuffle is also modified - it's glued to retractable headphones.
 These minimize cord tangle issues: making it easy to put into the case, and reducing cable hazard when jogging (you can clip it to your collar and retract the cable to less than a foot), etc.